SyneRBI/SIRF/doc/UserGuide.md

 ###### Methods:

-    set_prior        Specifies the prior.
+    ObjectiveFunction  Constructor.
+Creates a new empty object. set_prior          Specifies the prior.
     set_num_subsets    Specifies the number of subsets.
     set_up             Prepares this object for use.
     get_value          Returns the value of the objective function. get_gradient       Returns the gradient of the objective function. get_subset_gradient
                        Returns the component of the gradient for the specified subset. get_backprojection_of_acquisition_ratio
                        Returns the backprojection of the ratio of measured to estimated acquisition data.
     set_acquisition_model
                        Specifies the acquisition model to be used. set_acquisition_data
                        Specifies the acquisition data to be used.

-##### QuadraticPrior (PET)
+##### Prior (PET)

 Class for a penalty term to be added to the objective function.

 ###### Methods:

-    set_penalisation_factor  Specifies the prior's scaling factor.
+    Prior                    Constructor.
+Creates a new empty object. set_penalisation_factor  Specifies the prior's scaling factor.
     get_gradient             Returns the prior gradient.